osg-htc/virtual-school-pilot-2020/docs/materials/sw/part2-ex3-matlab.md

 Wrapper Script
 --------------

-Like the [OpenBUGS](/materials/day2/part3-ex4-prepackaged) example from yesterday, we will need a wrapper script to open the Matlab runtime and then run our compiled Matlab code.
+We will need a wrapper script to open the Matlab runtime and then run our compiled Matlab code.
 Our wrapper script will need to accomplish the following steps:

 -   Unpack the transferred runtime
 -   Set the environment variables